 Gifts for All at the Fira de Santa Llúcia

 The Greenery and Plants section sells all types of natural and artificial trees as well as bright and beautiful poinsettias.
-The crafts section is a great place to do some Christmas shopping because it offers many types of hand-made products including clothes and jewelry.
-The last section, Simbombes, sells traditional instruments perfect for accompanying all of your favorite Christmas carols.
+The crafts section is a great place to do some Christmas shopping because it offers many types of hand-made products including clothes and jewellery.
+The last section, Simbombes, sells traditional instruments perfect for accompanying all of your favourite Christmas carols.

 The market dates back to 1786 and would take place on the Day of Santa Llúcia, December 13th.
 Saint Lucy was known as the patroness of seamstresses, tailors, needleworkers and the blind, so people would often gather inside and outside the Catedral de Barcelona on this day to pray for their clarity and eyesight.
 This market was also called the ‘girls’ fair’ for some time because many people believed that unmarried women could go there, dressed in their best clothes and jewellery, in search of their future husbands.

 Nowadays, the Fira de Santa Llúcia is a magical place where locals and visitors alike can gather to purchase gifts, join in activities and generally get into the Christmas spirit.